How to implement Google Shopping images that give the best conversions

 Content of your images

-This should be a given, but most major channels like Google specify that the primary product image should the entire product and no staging.
+This should be a given, but most major channels like Google specify that the primary product image should the entire product and include minimal or no staging.

 Selling multiple 'bundled' products